 Building the client’s social connections and developing non-romantic intimate relationships remains the main goal for the client during counseling.
 By utilizing the benefits and needs of social connections from the client’s faith, the importance of such relationships can be communicated and highlighted for the client.
 Some psychoeducation can be utilized in order to help get the client “on board” with this goal.
-While pornography has been the method used to meet the need for intimacy within the client, that same need is transferred to another intimate relationship which can address the isolation and loneliness within the client.
+While there may be individuals who do possess loving, intimate relationships and still struggle with unwanted pornography use, the loneliness of this client present a need for close relationships with others.
+It is the focus of this treatment to address this need to mitigate the unwanted pornography use that the client is using as a potential substitute for intimacy.

 Specifically for this presenting client, there may be some large obstacles to building these relationships.
 First, it appears that the client has little to no experience in developing and fostering these relationships in the past.
 He has no current close relationships and outside of family, has seemed to ride his brother’s ability to connect closely with others.
 Thus, there may be a hesitation to start something new and become vulnerable with others.
 There is risk here that the client may not be willing to take initially.
 The counselor can address these issues through some basic social skills education as well as role play.
 Role play could be of the most benefit to allow the client to experience social interactions, and process any emotions that hinder their ability to connect with others.
 The client’s negative thought patterns about himself and how others perceive him could also be addressed and changed at this stage.
 The goal of this process is to see the client develop close relationships with others.
 Ultimately, these relationships will allow the client individuals to “hang out” with and fill his large amounts of down time with social interactions.
 His familial relationships can be explored and utilized to provide an experience based relationship to begin learning what makes up an intimate relationship and how to begin to develop a new one.

 Church can be a good starting point for this client since he is involved in his church and it can provide some safe initial relationships.
 Since the client struggles with starting new relationships outside of his family, role play again can be utilized to build self confidence in the risk of new relationships.
 Using a model of concentric circles, an illustration will be developed to show the client how people can move closer in intimacy.
-The following illustration is an example of the layers of the concentric circle model.
+This model has many variations that can be tailored to the client.
+It consists of several circles drawn within each other forming layers.
+The outer circles are strangers or just acquaintances.
+Each layer moving toward the center represents more intimate relationships.
+The center of the model represents the client and hopefully their relationship with God.